PDBeurope/ccdutils/doc/guide/pipelines.md

 ## Processing of CCD/PRD

-`process_components_cif` entry point can be used to run the pipeline to process CCD or PRD.
+`process_components_cif` entry point can be used to run the pipeline to process a CCD or PRD.
 The pipeline enriches (data-enrichment-process) the information in standard wwPDB CCD/PRD files, generates 2D images and exports to multiple file formats.

 To find all the input options, use: